 Six Flags New England has really moved up the ranks in Six Flags parks over the past few years.
 It attracts visitors from Boston, Providence, Albany and New York, so it also gets a large enough amount of crowds to warrant it as a top-tier park.
 New England is home to some awesome roller coasters like the Intamin Hyper “Superman: The Ride” and the insane RMC hybrid “Wicked Cyclone”.
 Rounding out its lineup are coasters like the floorless coaster Batman: The Dark Knight, two Vekoma boomerangs (one is giant), an old but fun wooden coaster Thunderbolt, and a few others.
 The park also contains the world’s 2nd tallest swing ride titled “New England SkyScreamer” that reaches over 400 feet.
 Another nice perk to the park is that it includes a huge Hurricane Harbor (included with your ticket!) with numerous slides and water attractions.
 Finally, what really wraps this park up in a nice little bow is the subtle theming.
 It’s nothing on Disney levels, but the colonial entrance plaza and DC area house more theming than your average theme park.
 Six Flags New England has definitely become

 Six Flags Great America is a strange park in that it counts as one of the three “top tier” Six Flags parks, but no one really talks about it that much.
 Out of those three parks though, it’s pretty clear to see why Great America is ranked the lowest.
 Sure, the park has an expansive line up of coasters including an RMC wooden coaster, a B&M hyper coaster, the only B&M wing coaster in the Six Flags chain, and a LOT more (the park actually has 15 coasters as of 2019), but it could be argued that there are better versions of each coaster elsewhere in the U.S. For instance, the B&M hyper Raging Bull may be a flagship attraction at the park, but it’s often considered one of the weakest hyper coasters in existence.
 The same can be said for the Goliath, the RMC.
 Don’t get us wrong, Great America is still an awesome park with an incredible amount of stuff to do (so much so that you’ll definitely need more than 1 day).
 That said, just because it has a crazy amount of variety and quantity of attractions doesn’t mean it has the best attractions to offer of any Six Flags park.
-However, things could change in 2019 when they debut Maxx Force, which will be the first full circuit launch coaster at the park.
-If it’s a hit, then Great America could have one of the best top 3’s at any Six Flags park in Maxx Force, Goliath and Raging Bull (or X-Flight, if you’re Andrew).
+It does have a pretty impressive top three though in Maxx Force, Raging Bull and Goliath.

 A lot of people rat on Magic Mountain for having nothing but roller coasters, but this simply isn’t true.
 Overall, Magic Mountain is a fantastic theme park that has almost as much variety as other parks in the Six Flags chain.
 Just because people only talk about the coasters doesn’t mean that they don’t have anything else to offer.
 The park has the second tallest drop tower in the world, a pendulum ride, a rapids ride, a log flume, a few more thrilling flat rides, some decent family flat rides, and a good amount of kiddie rides.
 The layout and presentation of the park is also pretty spectacular.
 The whole entire park is filled with hills, and, while that can be frustrating if you’re not in shape, it makes for some gorgeous views of different coasters in the parks (this might be the most picture-esq Six Flags park).
 And as far as the coasters go…wow.
 For one, the park has more roller coasters than any other theme park.
 This already lends to an impressive amount of variety.
 On top of that, it’s not just a bunch of so-so coasters.
 There are barely any duds in Magic Mountains lineup, and it’s mostly filled with excellent coasters such as Twisted Colossus, Tatsu, X2, and the new for 2019 West Coast Racers.
 Some of us at Limitless Park would have liked to see this park as number 1, but overall there was one other park that came out on top…